 in accordance with an employment plan developed by Workforce Solutions Office staff and the participant.

-Boards also must ensure that Workforce Solutions Office staff only documents participants’ self-reporting of job search activities as a Job Search Assistance service in TWIST or WorkInTexas.com if there is evidence that such job search was performed using WorkInTexas.com or Workforce Solutions Offices resources.
+Boards also must ensure that Workforce Solutions Office staff only documents participants’ self-reporting of job search activities as a Job Search Assistance service in WorkInTexas.com if there is evidence that such job search was performed using WorkInTexas.com or Workforce Solutions Offices resources.

-Boards must ensure that Workforce Solutions Office staff documents the following information in TWIST Counselor Notes:
+Boards must ensure that Workforce Solutions Office staff documents the following information in WorkInTexas.com:

 details of all services provided;